rollend/online-tmv/trunk/Readme.txt

         for details)
 * onlinewikipedia.py: a modified version of the Python script that comes with Online LDA
+* onlinewikipedia_restart.py: a modified version of the Python script that comes with Online LDA, used to restart a run from a specified lambda file
 * onlinewikipedia_updates.diff: a diff of the modifications to the original python script: the changes connect the demo with the browser database
 * Readme.txt: This file.